ElektraInitiative/libelektra/src/plugins/injection/README.md

         ```
 ### Domain Errors

-Domain error come from misunderstandings about the actual domain of the concrete setting.
+Domain errors come from misunderstandings about the actual domain of the concrete setting.
 One good example would be that the domain are IP representations and a user types in a DNS entry like localhost.

 These errors must be configured the same way as semantic errors as they are difficult to automatically generate.